-Mr. Felix Apiribu has an MPhil in Nursing from the University of Ghana, Legon, where he worked on 'communication in health care settings'.
-He also has an International MSc in Health Professions Education from the University of Maastricht in the Netherlands, where he worked on the 'impact of learning styles on students academic performance'.
+Dr Felix Apiribu has a PhD in Nursing at the University of KwaZulu-Natal, South Africa, an MPhil in Nursing from the University of Ghana, Legon, where he worked on 'communication in health care settings'.
+He also has an International MSc in Health Professions Education from the University of Maastricht in the Netherlands, where he worked on the impact of learning styles on students academic performance.
 His earlier degrees are BA in Nursing and Psychology with a First class (honours) from the University of Ghana, Legon and a diploma in Nursing (distinction) education and Nursing administration from the same University of Ghana, Legon, Ghana.

-His research interest includes communication in health care settings, learning styles, medical-surgical nursing, intimate partner violence, including domestic violence, the nursing process and the role of the nurse/midwife professional in nursing education.
+His research interest includes communication in health care settings, learning styles, medical-surgical nursing, intimate partner violence, domestic violence, the nursing process and the role of the nurse/midwife professional in nursing education.
 He has research publications in reputable international journals in these areas.
 He has extensive experience in the management of Nursing Training Colleges and is a consultant to the Ghana National Health Insurance Authority (NHIA).
-He has also served as a part-Time lecturer to the Presbyterian University College at Abetifi, Agogo Campus in Ghana and has provided consultancy services to several Ministry of Health (M.O.H) institutions and hospitals in the area of credentialing and health auditing.
-He is an external exminer to the Nursing and Midwifery Council of Ghana.
+He has also served as a part-Time lecturer to the Presbyterian University College at Abetifi, Agogo Campus in Ghana.
+He has provided consultancy services to several Ministry of Health (M.O.H) institutions and hospitals in credentialing and health auditing.
+He is an external examiner to the Nursing and Midwifery Council of Ghana.
 He is currently the coordinator of the Ministry of Health (M.O.H) health training institutions affiliated to the Kwame Nkrumah University of Science and Technology (KNUST) and moderates a number of universities and health training colleges affiliated to KNUST.
-He is an experienced leturer with over 20 years of teaching experience.
-He is married with two children.
+He is an experienced lecturer with over 20 years of teaching experience.
+He is married with three children.